trzy/Supermodel/Docs/README.txt

 Virtua Striker 2 '98 (Step 1.5 and 2.0 versions)
 ------------------------------------------------

+The Virtua Striker games all run very slowly for an unknown reason.

 The region can be changed by entering the test menu (press the Test button) and, in the 'Game Assignments' menu, performing the following sequence: